 The best way to treat flat affect after brain injury is to address the root causes.

-For example, it is possible that your depression or PTSD is causing you emotional problems.
+For example, your depression or PTSD may be causing the emotional problems.
 Addressing them with a therapist and medication may help lift your flat affect.

 Sometimes, flat affect can occur jointly with other cognitive effects that make it difficult for patients to understand which emotions they feel.
 In those cases, cognitive-behavioral therapy can be useful.